wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

   # +required Type of the traffic this endpoint is accepting.
 Example: REST, GraphQL, etc.
   # Allowed values: REST, GraphQL, GRPC, UDP, TCP
   type: REST
   # +optional Network level visibility of this endpoint.
-Defaults to Project
+Defaults to Public
   # Accepted values: Project|Organization|Public.
   networkVisibility: Project
   # +optional Context (base path) of the API that is exposed via this endpoint.